 Security should not be forgotten during crises.
-Some people take advantage of such confusion to loot and pilfer.
+Some people will take advantage of the confusion to loot and pilfer.
 Cash drawers and other documents should be secured.

 Each hotel must develop its own communications procedure for a fire.
-Each plan will vary based on the strengths of the employees in the front office.
-Training the staff with fire drills aids all employees in handling the emergency; everyone must be part of the drill, no matter how calmly they react to ordinary crises.
-Holding fire drills on each shift gives employees practice and is worth the effort.
+Each plan will vary, based on the strengths of the employees in the front office.
+Training the staff with fire drills will aid all employees in handling the emergency; everyone must be part of the drill, no matter how calmly they may react to ordinary crises.
+Holding fire drills on each of the various shifts gives employees practice and is worth the effort.